Belard4l/Image-steganography/README.md

 - **Decrypt Text from Image**: The hidden text will be decrypted and displayed in the "Text" field.
 - **Encrypt Audio in Image**: The audio file will be encrypted and hidden in the selected image, and the encrypted image will be saved with a unique filename.
 - **Decrypt Audio from Image**: The hidden audio will be decrypted and saved as an audio file at the specified location.

+## Demo files
+The image and audio can be used for demonstration of the image steganography

 ## Note